anandmuraleedharan/snowflake-dbt/README.md

 4. Exercise 4
     a.
 Create a price change marker file and load it to SF by seeding
     b.
 Write a dbt macro to generate date time table in snowflake and execute it through run-operation
     c.
-Write a model in dbt that uses joins to convert price change table to monthly price table
+Write a model in dbt that uses joins to convert price change table to monthly price table.